petaverse-cloud/pv-docs-site/docs/petority/pets/edit.md

     After making the necessary changes, click **Save** to save the modifications to your pet's profile.

-Remember that keeping your pet's profile information accurate ensures that you have the most relevant information on hand for providing the best care and monitoring for your beloved pets.
+Remember that keeping your pet's profile information accurate ensures that you have the most relevant information at your fingertips for providing the best care and monitoring for your beloved pets.